Cogniac Privacy Policy

 • Any member of our corporate group, which means our subsidiaries, our ultimate holding company and its subsidiaries, and our affiliates.

 • Third parties to market their products or services to you if you have consented to/not opted out of these disclosures.
-We contractually require these third parties to keep that personal information confidential and use it only for the contracted purposes.
+We contractually require these third parties to keep that personal data confidential and use it only for the contracted purposes.
+For more information, see Your Personal Data Use Choices.

 • Advertisers and advertising networks that require the data to select and serve relevant ads to you and others.
 We do not disclose data about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users.